vipulasri/Timeline-View/README.md

 # Timeline-View

 Timeline View is a powerful library for creating visually appealing timeline-based UIs.
-It is perfect for use cases such as shipment/order tracking, step progress indicators, and more.
+It is perfect for use cases such as shipment/order tracking, step progress indicators, etc.

 #### Available for :
 * **Android View** (XML-based layouts)